 - Introduces young adults to career fields through career developmental internship opportunities in the NPS with an emphasis on natural and cultural resource research and management, interpretation, public affairs.

 - Develops mission critical internship projects that support the NPS goals and objectives at national parks and offices.

-- Collaborates with Latino conservation organizations to help expand NPS outreach into Latino communities nationally and develop deep and sustainable relationships.
+- Collaborates with Latino conservation organizations to help expand NPS outreach into Latino communities nationally and develop sustainable relationships.

-- Establishes a pipeline for converting talented Latino students into career positions in the NPS.
+- Help to establishes a pipeline for converting talented Latino students into career positions in the NPS.

 The Latino Heritage Internship Program is offered at national parks across the United States and its territories.
 Some experiences are offered at remote parks, such as Lassen Volcano National Park, while others are located in cities and urban areas, such as Salem and Saugus Ironworks National Historic Site.

 LHIP is a partnership with the National Park Service and Environment for the Americas (EFTA).
 We collaborate to provide unique, paid internship opportunities for participants.
 EFTA serves as the program administrator, from promotion of available positions, to recruitment of qualified students and recent graduates.
 EFTA also provides additional career training through webinars and special activities.

 - Regular communication with participants through the duration of the internship.

 - Stipends that are paid every two weeks;